 You might be surprised at how quickly your baby is changing and learning new things.
-It can be difficult to keep up!
-Read our pointers on what they might be doing
+Read our pointers on what they might be doing.

 By the time they reach 18 months, most children will have started to walk.
 Children at this age are discovering that the world is their playground and part of their increased mobility might include running and climbing on furniture, too.

 You could begin to see the fruits of all the information they’ve been steadily accumulating behind the scenes, and their vocabulary of simple words should increase.
 Some toddlers begin putting two words together at this age and making simple sentences like ‘new shoes’ or ‘teddy gone’.

 Children develop at very different rates, so don’t worry if they aren’t doing all these things yet.
 Just enjoy with them their fascination with their new abilities to explore and communicate (WHO Multicentre Growth Reference Study Group, 2006; NHS, 2016).

 As they approach the year and a half mark, most children will have grown out of baby food altogether and should eat smaller portions of non-processed adult foods (First Steps Nutrition, 2016).